Baghrir (Thousand-Hole Moroccan Pancakes) – with Orange-Chai Honey Syrup

 15 gI am not a certified nutritionist and any nutritional information on dontmissmyplate.com should only be used as a general guideline.

-Pistachio and Orange Pancakes (Inspired by North African Baghrirs)
+Pistachio and Orange Pancakes (Inspired by North African Baghrir)

-Unlike traditional baghrirs made with semolina and yeast, this version uses whole wheat flour for a more approachable, everyday pancake, while still keeping that airy, holey texture.
-Crunchy pistachios complement the orange notes perfectly, and a honey-orange glaze ties everything together.
+Unlike traditional baghrir, which is typically made with semolina and yeast, this version uses whole wheat flour for a more approachable everyday pancake while still maintaining an airy texture.
+Chopped pistachios add crunch and richness, while orange zest and honey bring brightness and warmth.
+A simple honey-orange glaze ties everything together beautifully.

 Pistachio and Orange Pancakes – Moroccan-Inspired